Soros: The Life and Times of a Messianic Billionaire: Nobel prize nominee

 Kaufman notes in his section "Giving It Away", that despite his numerous detractors, Soros has more than once been recommended for the Nobel Peace Prize.
 One of the beneficiaries of his foundations, Amnesty International, received the award in 1977.
-He had been formally nominated for the award in several years of the late 1990s, and numerous influential Russian leaders have recommended him for it, most notably Mikhail Gorbachev.
+He had been formally nominated for the award in several of the years of the late 1990s, and numerous influential Russian leaders have recommended him for it, most notably Mikhail Gorbachev.

 Work in Russia

 Chapter 19 of Soros's book notes that Soros is still strongly criticized by Vladimir Putin in contemporary Russia.
-In July 2015, Soros stated that Putin's annexation of Crimea was a challenge to the "prevailing world order," specifically the European Union.
+In July 2015, Soros stated that Putin's annexation of Crimea was a challenge to the "prevailing world order", specifically the European Union.
 He hypothesized in 2015 that Putin wanted to "destabilize all of Ukraine by precipitating a financial and political collapse for which he can disclaim responsibility, while avoiding occupation of a part of eastern Ukraine, which would then depend on Russia for economic support."
-Despite Putin's more contemporary criticism of Soros, as a result of Soros's efforts during Glasnost and Peristroika in the 1980s, and 1990's, Mikhail Gorbachev recommended him for the Nobel Peace Prize for giving grants of $100 million to Soviet scientists when the state had no money to pay them, giving $100 million to free the teachings of Humanities in Universities from their adherence to Marxism–Leninism, contributing funds to promote health care and fight disease, and most notably spending $100 million for all thirty-three regional Universities in Russia to connect to the Internet.
+Despite Putin's more contemporary criticism of Soros, as a result of Soros's efforts during Glasnost and Peristroika in the 1980s and 1990s, Mikhail Gorbachev recommended him for the Nobel Peace Prize for giving grants of $100 million to Soviet scientists when the state had no money to pay them, giving $100 million to free the teachings of Humanities in Universities from their adherence to Marxism–Leninism, contributing funds to promote healthcare and fight disease, and, most notably, spending $100 million for all thirty-three regional Universities in Russia to connect to the Internet.
 Soros also gave additional millions to elementary and secondary schools for textbooks and libraries.

 Central European University

-In September 1991, funded entirely on his own, and staffed with globally recognized academics, Soros's founded Central European University with its first campus in Prague, Czechoslovakia, and with two other campuses in Budapest, Hungary and Warsaw, Poland.
-In 2018, the central campus moved from Budapest to Vienna, Austria, forced to leave by ruling Prime Minister Viktor Orbán, as a result of a judicial decision that caused public protest in Hungary, and that was opposed by a subsequent ruling of the European Court of Justice.
+In September 1991, funded entirely by him and staffed with globally recognized academics, Soros founded the Central European University, with its first campus in Prague, Czechoslovakia, and with two other campuses in Budapest, Hungary and Warsaw, Poland.
+In 2018, the central campus moved from Budapest to Vienna, Austria, forced to leave by ruling Prime Minister Viktor Orbán as a result of a judicial decision that caused public protest in Hungary and that was opposed by a subsequent ruling of the European Court of Justice.
 By 2019, it had graduated 16,000 students.
-Soros's annual gift to operate the University reached 20 million dollars, and his personal total endowment is approximated at $880 million.
+Soros's annual gift for the operation of the university reached 20 million dollars, and his personal total endowment is approximated at $880 million.